Our offices are currently closed. Find out about After Hours Care.

 Click on the links below for an informational booklet about Kintegra and Patient Centered Medical Home

-Community Health Quality Recognition (CHQR) Badges | Bureau of Primary Health Care (hrsa.gov)
+For more information about CHQR Badges and award criteria, visit the Community Health Quality Recognition (CHCQR) Overview | Bureau of Primary Health Care

 Kintegra Health is proud to be among this year’s recipients of this year’s 80% In Every Community National Achievement Award.